Kong/docs.konghq.com/app/_src/gateway/index.md

 Here are some of the things you can do with Kong Manager:

-* Create new Routes and Services
+* Create new routes and services
 * Activate or deactivate plugins with a couple of clicks
 * Group your teams, services, plugins, consumer management, and everything else exactly how you want them